 The last of the deluxe neighborhood theatres.
-The was soon taken over by Interstate Theatre Corp., headed by Karl Hoblitzelle & Bob O'Donnell.
+The was soon taken over by Interstate Theatres Inc., headed by Karl Hoblitzelle & Bob O'Donnell.

-The theatre opened on November 28, 1939 with Ginger Rogers in “Batchelor Mother” and was one of a number of deluxe neighborhood theatres built and operated by Interstate.
-Seating was provided in orchestra and balcony levels.
+The theatre opened on November 28, 1939 with Ginger Rogers in “Batchelor Mother” and was one of a number of deluxe neighborhood theatres built and operated by Interstate Theatres Inc. Seating was provided in orchestra and balcony levels.
 The interior decorations were by Buck Winn.

 The building has an excellent location in the upscale River Oaks shopping center.
-Landmark has done a good job maintaining the property and the River Oaks still shines today.
+Landmark Theatres did a good job maintaining the property.

 I just wish they had not triplexed the building.
-But, at least she’s still open and going strong as one of Houston’s last true movie palaces.
+But it was one of Houston’s last true movie palaces.
 Sadly closed on March 25, 2021 due to a failure to come to an agreement on the rent with the landlord.

 Just login to your account and subscribe to this theater.